Deadlines, Advice & More

 What other facilities are located in the student housing complex?

 In addition to suites, East Hall has classrooms, as well as laundry rooms, student lounges, a computer nook, game area and study rooms on each floor.
 There is NO charge to use washers/dryers.
-With a short walk across the street, students can access the cafeteria, the gym & fitness facility and the rest of campus.
+With a short walk across the street, students can access the cafeteria, the gym & fitness facility.

 Who staffs the building?

-The residence hall has live-in residence life professionals and 8 student resident assistants.
-From 7am to 9pm the front desk is manned by student workers and resident assistants.
+The residence hall has live-in residence life professionals and student Resident Assistants.
+The front desk is manned Monday-Friday from 9am to 12am by student workers and Resident Assistants.
 Campus Safety & Security staff work 24/7 on our campus.

 Are pets allowed?